Ford Executive Chair Bill Ford calls on autoworkers to end strike, says company's future is at stake

 DETROIT (AP) — Ford Motor Co.
 Executive Chairman Bill Ford called on autoworkers to come together to end a monthlong strike that he says could cost the company the ability to invest in the future.

-The company, he said, builds more vehicles in America and has more United Auto Workers employees than any company as he called for an end to what he said was an acrimonious strike.
+The company, he said, builds more vehicles in America and has more United Auto Workers employees than any company, which has increased its costs in a highly competitive industry.

+Ford has 57,000 UAW workers compared with 46,000 at GM and 43,000 at Stellantis.
+“Many of our competitors moved jobs to Mexico as we added jobs here in the U.S.,” Ford said.

 The company is near an impasse with the United Auto Workers union, which walked out in targeted strikes at all three Detroit automakers on Sept.
 15,